The following statement from the four signatories below was released to the media on Jan. 24, 2021. “Harvesting and trading… Read More

 Rouphael: It has definitely further prioritised the sustainability agenda and put it at the forefront of those conversations.
 The pandemic has shown in practice the positives that happen once we slow down - cleaner air, cleaner waters, a nature reboot.
 People have found a new appreciation for nature, and the industry is taking notice.

 The pandemic has also changed the way fashion conversations are taking place.
 Before Covid, key fashion conferences were typically expensive affairs, for paying guests only.
-But the pandemic has pushed them to open up, so now anyone can log in remotely from home via Zoom, and be part of what were formerly closed conversations.
+But the pandemic has pushed them to open up, so now anyone can log in remotely from home via Zoom and be part of what were formerly closed conversations.
+Interestingly, a recent panel discussion I attended also touched on the rise of siti casino italiani, exploring how digital platforms in various industries, including online gaming and fashion, have had to adapt to shifting consumer behaviors.
+The discussion highlighted how brands are leveraging interactive and immersive digital experiences to engage audiences in ways that were previously unimaginable.
 The pandemic has also given us more free time to listen in, making it easier for us to put our hand on the industry's pulse.

 Pulse of the Industry